Prospects for Neutrino Observation and Mass Measurement from Binary Neutron Star Mergers: Neutrino event rate

 where the integration is carried out over redshift due to the cosmological distances.
 In this integral, $\Phi$ is defined to be the right-hand side of \cref{eq:1merger} with the $(1/4\pi d^2)$ factor stripped off, and $L_\nu$ integrated over neutrino emission time.
 Further, $R_{\text{BNS}}(z)$ is the binary neutron star merger rate; we take the ``BNSOpt'' curve from \cite{Lin:2019piz} and rescale it such that $R_{\text{BNS}}(0)$ matches the value $250\,\text{Gpc}^{-3}\,\text{yr}^{-1}$, which is the upper limit on the local neutron star merger rate recently reported by LVK \cite{LIGOScientific:2025pvj}.
 In Eq.~\ref{eq:allmergers}, we use

-where $H_0$ is the Hubble constant, and $\Omega_m \approx 0.3$ and $\Omega_\Lambda \approx 0.7$ are the fractions of the total energy density in matter and dark energy, respectively.
-Finally, in connection to \cref{eq:allmergers}, let us note that this formula, in the limit $z \to \infty$, also represents the recipe for computing the DSNB flux at Earth, with the binary neutron star merger rate replaced by the core-collapse supernova rate; see e.g. \cite{Ando:2004hc, Beacom:2010kk}.
+where $H_0$ is the Hubble constant, and $\Omega_m \approx 0.3$ and $\Omega_\Lambda \approx 0.7$ are the fractions of the total energy density in matter and dark energy, respectively. { In~\cref{fig:flux}, we show (anti)neutrino flux at Earth from binary neutron star mergers up to redshift $z=1$, for each individual flavor, and for three different average (anti)neutrino energies}.
+Finally, in connection to flux in \cref{eq:allmergers}, let us note that this formula, in the limit $z \to \infty$, also represents the recipe for computing the DSNB flux at Earth, with the binary neutron star merger rate replaced by the core-collapse supernova rate; see e.g. \cite{Ando:2004hc, Beacom:2010kk}.

 Armed with the (anti)neutrino flux from \cref{eq:allmergers}, we compute the expected number of events in relevant neutrino detectors via

 where $T$ is the data-taking time, $N$ is the total number of target nuclei, $\epsilon$ is detection efficiency and $\sigma$ is the neutrino interaction cross section.
 As a starting point, we consider the JUNO experiment \cite{JUNO:2015zny}, which recently started taking data, as well as the upcoming Hyper-Kamiokande \cite{Hyper-Kamiokande:2018ofw} and DUNE \cite{DUNE:2015lol}.
 For the former two, the relevant neutrino scattering process in the $\mathcal{O}(10)$ MeV energy range is inverse beta decay $(\bar{\nu}_e + p \to e^+ + n)$, while for DUNE, it is $\nu_e + ^{40}\text{Ar} \to e^- + ^{40}\text{K}^*$.
 The respective cross sections for these processes are adopted from \cite{Beacom:2010kk,Ricciardi:2022pru,Scholberg:2012id,DUNE:2023rtr}, and we also make use of detection efficiencies tabulated in \cite{Tabrizi:2020vmo}.
 Note that an additional factor of 63.5\% \cite{Li:2024luu}, arising from the fraction of binary neutron star mergers that do not yield a prompt collapse into a black hole, is factored into the efficiency.
 Regarding the fiducial mass in the detector, for JUNO we take 17 kt (linear alkylbenzene (LAB) liquid scintillator), 40 kt for DUNE (liquid argon (LAr)), and 374 kt (two tanks) for Hyper-Kamiokande (water).